Aly-Mahmoud/CPP-El-Tawel/Lecture_Data+Notes/README.md

 - it's a (special function = special method)

 -  you can create it, if you did not, compiler will, and will give the constructor function the same name as the <class>
--  you do not call it, it calls itself automatically when copying an (instance = object)   player p2=p1;​ -> **you should pass by refrence when calling copy constructor as if you pass by value you will enter infinite recursion**
+-  you do not call it, it calls itself automatically when copying an (instance = object)   player p2=p1; -> **you should pass by reference when calling copy constructor as if you pass by value you will enter infinite recursion**
 -  **Responsible for deep copying if the class contains dynamically allocated resources.**
--  if you created multiple copies for an object of a class the first copy to be destroyed will delete the ptr pointning to the data of the object copied making it's location unaccessible for other parts of the program making it unreserved memory
+-  if you created multiple copies for an object of a class the first copy to be destroyed will delete the `ptr` pointing to the data of the object copied making it's location inaccessible for other parts of the program making it unreserved memory
   [Great explanation on WHY to create your own Overloaded Assignment, Copy Constructor, Destructor](https://www.youtube.com/watch?v=F-7Rpt2D-zo)

 ```cpp